How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 COCKLING AND RIPPLING

 SRP paper holds water when pressing oversaturated books.
 The water will collect on the opposite side of book away from the heat platen.
 This water will remain trapped between SRP paper and cover, causing ripples or cockles.
 Press rippled covers with no SRP paper: Try using only Backer Board, Cardstock Paper, and 1 sheet of 20 lb copy paper on the outside of both covers when pressing book between 2 steel plates.
-160F for 300 seconds, shut off press machine and cooldown for 24 hours inside machine.
-Flip and repeat the next day. (low heat for low duration) Check out the same 5 minute video featuring the C-Notch Method: https://bit.ly/3gMaZuy
+Cold press only, using no heat for 2 days.
+On the 3rd day, remove book from press machine.
+Press book normally now using the humidity tank and a heat cycle.
+On day 4, the book will be pressed flat with no ripples or cockling.

 STAIN REMOVAL